KyloIO/kylo-docs/installation/InstallKylo.rst

 DEB Install
 -----------

-`Download the latest Kylo DEB <http://bit.ly/2rYObgz>`_ , and place it on the host Linux machine that you want to install Kylo services on.
+Download the latest DEB file (:doc:`../about/Downloads`) , and place it on the host Linux machine that you want to install Kylo services on.

 .. note:: To use wget instead, right-click the download link and copy the url.